 Some stone surfaces can become stained easily if they are not properly sealed.
 Many foods, drinks, ink, oil and rust can cause stains.
 Most stains on stone can be removed.
 For some more difficult stains, professional techniques by a stone restoration provider may be the only hope.
 Permanent stains can occur.

-For more information, see the Stain Management section in this guide or visit our website.
+For more information, see the Stain Management section in this guide.